FLEX Bridge Study – Task Descriptions

 FINAL.
 Conclusions and recommendations

-This last piece – a component of Task 1 – will prepare and submit the final deliverables to ESA.
+This last piece – a component of Task 1 – was to prepare and submit the final deliverables to ESA.

-(The deliverables from all of the previous tasks will be used as inputs to create the Final Report,
+(The deliverables from all of the previous tasks were used as inputs to create the Final Report,

 its Abstract, and the Executive Summary.)

-The Final Presentation, which will present an overview of all the work done in the study and its findings,
+The Final Presentation, which presented an overview of all the work done in the study and its findings,

-Technical Data Package – containing all science and software deliverables – will complete the
+Technical Data Package – containing all science and software deliverables – in January 2016 completed the

 contractual requirements of the FLEX Bridge Study.